Vietnam Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi

 Hanoi Coffee Tours: Vietnamese Coffee Lover

 Vietnamese Egg Coffee

-The next day our small coffee tasting group arrived at the same cafe that served my first cup of Vietnamese Egg Coffee, Our coffee’s were cool in temperature on top, yet the coffee on the bottom was hot.
-The two ingredients were not mixed well when they put it in our cups, and that was on purpose.
-I think it depends on the shop and how they mix it (see the video).
-The first taste was such a surprise, and if I told you more, I’d spoil it for you, but you have to try Egg Coffee for yourself and discover the unusual combination.
+The next day our small coffee tasting group arrived at the same cafe that served my first cup of Vietnamese Egg Coffee, Our egg coffee cups were cool in temperature on top, yet the coffee on the bottom was hot.
+For the best flavor the two ingredients were not mixed well.
+Each coffee shop may differ on how they mix it when putting it in the cup (see the video).
+My first time tasting this Vietnam coffee was such a surprise.
+If I told you more, I’d spoil it for you, but you have to try Egg Coffee for yourself.
+It’s a wonderful discovery for the coffee drinker.
+Its an unusual combination.
 It was absolutely delicious seems like the perfect breakfast.
 (I don’t think adding bacon would be helpful).
 Be open-minded even if you’re not a regular coffee drinker!
 Both coffee drinkers, and non-coffee drinkers would love this stuff!